parwal-lp/ontop_xai/README.md

 An example configuration file can be found in the source code at `config/local.properties`.

 ### Running
-Run the following command from the directory where both the executable `ontop_xai.jar` and the configuration file `local.properties` are located:
+Open a terminal in the folder that contains both the executable `ontop_xai.jar` and the configuration file `local.properties`, and run the following command:
 ```bash
 java -jar ontop_xai.jar
 ```